The Magnificent Seven Ride!: Plot

 At the mission in Magdalena, Chris kills three bandits and find the townswomen, who have been beaten and raped.
 Laurie Gunn explains that the women were defenseless against De Toro and his more than forty men who arrived the previous day.
 Although Laurie and the women plead with Chris to help them escape before De Toro's return, he points out there are no horses and a desert trek would kill them.
 Realizing that the American Cavalry will not cross the border, Chris and Noah ride to Tucson, promising to return.
-Not far from Magdalena, the pair come upon the bodies of Jim, Donavan, and the remaining farmers.
+Not far from Magdalena, the pair come upon the bodies of Jim and Donavan (with MacKay having avenged Shelly's betrayal of the ambush to DeToro's gang).

 In Tucson, Chris meets with the governor then travels to the prison, asking the warden to pardon the last five prisoners he arrested: Pepe Carrall, Walt Drummond, Scott Elliott, Mark Skinner, and former Confederate captain Andy Hayes.
 Chris tells the criminals he will sign their pardons if they join his posse, and they grudgingly agree.
 Loaded with supplies, the group departs for De Toro's hacienda.
 The men overcome the guards and loot the home, and Chris takes De Toro's woman captive.
 Riding to Magdalena, Chris warns the men not to escape.

 Chris designs an elaborate trap for the bandits.
 The women and construction worker Elliott help prepare several ditches, barbed wire fences, and hidden barriers.
 After training the women in reloading the weapons, the town awaits De Toro's arrival.
-The bandits attack, but the town’s initial assault with long-range guns sends the outlaws into disarray.
+The bandits attack, but the town's initial assault with long-range guns sends the outlaws into disarray.
 The defenders retreat to the second line of defense; protected by Elliott's clever fences, they dynamite many of the bandits.
 Walt, Hayes and Elliott are killed and Noah wounded as the group retreats behind another rigged barricade.

 At the mission where De Toro's woman and the town children are hiding, Chris tells Laurie his last resort: they will lure the bandits inside and blow up the church.
 Pepe is killed in De Toro's renewed assault.
-Hearing the bandits approach, Laurie prepares to dynamite the mission and frees De Toro's woman, who rushes outside into the gunfight and is accidentally shot by De Toro.
+Hearing the bandits approach, Laurie prepares to dynamite the mission and frees De Toro's woman, who rushes outside into the gunfight and is shot by De Toro.
 Momentarily stunned, De Toro is killed by Chris, and the remaining bandits flee.